Paulsky/filter-order-history/README.txt

 Yes, the plugin uses WooCommerce's standard styling and hooks, making it compatible with most themes that properly support WooCommerce.

-= Does this work with HPOS (High-Performance Order Storage)? =

-Yes, OrderFinder is fully compatible with WooCommerce's High-Performance Order Storage feature.

 = Can I customize which fields customers can filter by? =

 Absolutely!
 Go to WooCommerce > Settings > Filter Order History to select which order fields should be available for filtering.